Nov 13, 2024 • 7 min read

-In the warmer months, you can make the most of outdoor dining, rooftop bars, dozens of beaches and Sydney's beautiful bronzed inhabitants.
-But of course, the iconic sights – from the Opera House and Harbour Bridge to tracts of bushlands and parks – can be enjoyed year-round.
-Whether you’re mad about boating and surfing or prefer to dive into arts and culture, we can help you pick the best time to visit this eclectic city.
+In the warmer months, join the ranks of Sydney's beautiful bronzed residents and make the most of the city's outdoor dining, rooftop bars and dozens of beaches.
+The iconic sights – from the Opera House and Harbour Bridge to tracts of bushlands and parks – can be enjoyed year-round, while Sydney's winters are a great time to catch a rugby match or enjoy immersive outdoor light festivals.
+Whether you’re a boating or surfing enthusiast or prefer to dive into arts and culture, use this guide to scout the best time to visit this eclectic city.

 December to February is summer high season and the peak time for visitors